mongodb/specifications/source/connection-monitoring-and-pooling/connection-monitoring-and-pooling.rst

 could be performed on a background thread or via the use of non-blocking/async I/O. Populating the pool MUST NOT be performed unless the pool is "ready".

-If an error is encountered while populating a connection, it MUST be handled via the SDAM machinery according to the `Application Errors`_ section in the SDAM specification.

 If minPoolSize is set, the `Connection <#connection>`_ Pool MUST be populated until it has at least minPoolSize total `Connections <#connection>`_.
 This MUST occur only while the pool is "ready".
 If the pool implements a background